The Black Cannabis Equity Initiative hosted a virtual webinar Friday to reflect on the passage of NJ Cannabis legalization last Thursday.

 However, “homegrow for patients still needs to happen,” he said.
 “We need to ensure the social equity promises are fulfilled.
 That’s a continuing conversation.”

-Senator Nick Scutari (D-Union) said he hated the hypocrisy of people being arrested for possession, which drove him to sponsor NJ cannabis legalization.
+Senator Nick Scutari (D-Union) said he hated the hypocrisy of people being arrested for possession.
+It drove him to sponsor NJ cannabis legalization.

 “There’s a lot of people who can’t wrap their head around the fact that this will be legal.
 I can’t imagine what police officers are thinking.
 This is just the beginning,” Scutari said.

-The cannabis proponent and anti-vaxxer Jamel Holley (D-Union) said it was about helping communities most hurt by the War on Drugs, especially Hispanic and African American communities.
+Cannabis proponent Jamel Holley (D-Union) said it was about helping communities most hurt by the War on Drugs.
+Especially Hispanic and African American communities which were hurt the most.
 He lamented the cap on large-scale licenses and acknowledged many want homegrow.
 Holley said many legislators couldn’t wrap their heads around homegrow, given the complexity of legalization.

 “I foresee us revisiting that next year,’ he said.